I am a Senior Lecturer at the University of Melbourne, studying how digital technologies impact health and emotion.

 - co-organising UbiComp 2021 workshop on Making Sense of Emotion Sensing

-- featured in Edward Slingerland's new book Drunk: How We Sipped, Danced, and Stumbled Our Way to Civilization
+- wrote a blurb for Edward Slingerland's excellent new book Drunk: How We Sipped, Danced, and Stumbled Our Way to Civilization

 - Kelly et al. (2021) "It's About Missing Much More Than the People": How Students use Digital Technologies to Alleviate Homesickness.
 CHI 2021 (Honorable Mention award)

 - Wadley et al. (2020) Digital Emotion Regulation.
 Current Directions in Psychological Science, 29(4), 412-418

 - Dourish et al. (2020) On Being Iterated: The Affective Demands of Design Participation.
 CHI 2020.
 (Best Paper award)

 - Seabrook et al. (2020) Understanding how virtual reality can support mindfulness practice: Mixed methods study.
 JMIR.
 22(3):e16106